The golden ratio in form design

 1.618 - 1 = 0.618

-The value of 1.618 is not exact because the golden ration does not have a precise value to three decimal places.
-Like e and pi it is an irrational number and mathematicians use the symbol phi (φ) to represent the exact value of 1.618033988749895 ...
+The value of 1.618 is not exact because the golden ration does not have an exact value.
+It is an irrational number like pi and mathematicians use the symbol phi (φ) to represent the exact value of 1.618033988749895 ...

-The FoxPro invoices form above is 491x303 pixels.
-It's not quite the Golden Ratio but it's as close as I could get without using fractional pixels.
+The form above is 491x303 pixels, as close as I could get to a ratio of 1.618 without fractional pixels.

-If you remove the green square of 303 pixels you are left with 188x303 pixels, another ratio close that is to 0.618.
-Remove the blue square of 188 pixels from this smaller rectangle and you are left with 188x115 pixels, again very close to 1.618.
+Remove a square of 188 pixels from this smaller rectangle and you are left with 188x115 pixels, again very close to 1.618.

 Form with nested golden sections

 Splitting the form horizontally in the ration 1.618:1 gives a nice balance between the two main areas of the form.
-The left-hand square of 303 x 303 pixels holds the name and address information and the right-hand rectangle of 188x303 holds the rest.
+The square of 303 pixels holds the name and address information and the golden rectangle of 188x303 splits into a smaller square and yet another rectangle.

 Form sizes